ribbon cutting

 Q: Can you talk about the history of the land and the community that Kindlewood is a part of?

-J.T.: The land was originally indigenous but came to be owned by Alexander Garrett, who was a business leader and an associate of Thomas Jefferson.
-Garrett brought more than 50 slaves onto the estate and the streets that bound the Kindlewood site are 4th St, Monticello St, 2nd St, 6th St and Garrett St. Even now the streets are still named after him but after the Civil War, the land was developed for commercial use and eventually became a working-class residential neighborhood.
-By the middle of the 20th century, this was a predominantly black neighborhood of single-family homes located just south of the main commercial areas in the city.
+J.T.: The land was originally indigenous territory, but when private ownership began, the area was purchased by Alexander Garrett, who was a business leader and an associate of Thomas Jefferson.
+Garrett enslaved more than 50 people on the estate.
+The streets that bound the Kindlewood site still bear his name today.
+After the Civil War, the land was developed for commercial use and eventually became a working-class residential neighborhood.
+By the middle of the 20th century, Kindlewood had evolved into a predominantly black neighborhood of single-family homes located just south of the city’s main commercial areas.

-In the 1970’s, the city of Charlottesville declared the area blighted and forced the landowners to sell their property as part of the urban renewal plan.
-At this time, a 150 unit, 100% project based Section 8 property named Garrett Square was developed on this 12-acre portion of the urban renewal area, and those structures exist still today.
-These are the structures we are currently working in phases to replace.
+In the 1970s, the City of Charlottesville declared the area blighted and forced landlords to sell their property as part of an urban renewal plan, including a 150 unit, 100% project based Section 8 property, which would eventually become Kindlewood.

 In 2002, Piedmont Housing Alliance (PHA) and National Housing Trust (NHT) purchased the property, began renovating it, and ultimately renamed the property Friendship Court through a resident participatory process.

-Q: Can you go into a little detail about how NHT and PHA came to be involved in the Kindlewood redevelopment?
+Q: Can you go into a little detail about how NHT and PHA partnered on the Kindlewood redevelopment?

-J.T.: The previous owner did not maintain the property well and was dangerously close to having its [Section 8] contract revoked.
-NHT had a lot of expertise in HUD preservation.
-The leadership of NHT approached HUD and the owner and facilitated a sale.
-NHT then reached out to PHA to find a local partner, and that’s how our two organizations came together in partnership to try to keep the Section 8 contract at the property and improve the property.
+J.T.: The previous owner did not maintain the property well, and it was dangerously close to having its Section 8 contract revoked.
+NHT, with expertise in HUD preservation, approached HUD and the owner to facilitate a sale.
+We brought in PHA as our local partner, and that’s how our two organizations came together in partnership to try to keep the Section 8 contract at the property and improve the property.

 Q: This development is unique in how it’s involved residents in the design and planning process from a very early stage.
 Can you talk about how NHT and PHA first approached working with the residents?

-PHA took the lead in using those funds from the city, and completed HUD “checkbox” issues when doing a redevelopment.
-PHA deserves credit for completing those resident engagement portions of the requirements when you’re applying to HUD to bifurcate the Section 8 contract.
-In order to get HUD approval to take a piece of that Section 8 contract and apply it to those first 106 units, there are resident engagement and resident notification requirements, and PHA put some intention behind those things, and along with support from the city, Vibrant Community funding and pre-development funding from Virginia Housing Authority, allowed for us to make this into a resident led design process.
+To get HUD approval to take a piece of the Section 8 contract and apply it to first 106 units, there are resident engagement and resident notification requirements.
+PHA put real intention behind meeting those requirements, and along with support from the city, Vibrant Community funding, and pre-development funding from Virginia Housing Authority, this allowed us to make the design process a resident led.

-Thanks to this, residents have participated in every aspect of planning from the mid 2010’s until today through a resident advisory council, which is a combination of residents and local Charlottesville leaders.
+Thanks to this early work, residents have participated in every aspect of planning from the mid 2010’s until today through a resident advisory council, which is a combination of residents and local Charlottesville leaders.
 For the redevelopment, we had a landscape architect on the council, and there have been City Councilmembers who contribute to this council, but the votes have always come from the residents, no one else.
 Since my involvement in 2018, this has truly been resident led.
-Every single decision is taken to the residents, and we give them a few feasible options and they choose for themselves.
+Every single decision is taken to the residents, and we give them a few feasible options, and they choose for themselves.

 Q. Have there been any hurdles you’ve encountered when working with residents so closely?

-One thing that was unexpected was early in the development of phase one, prior to when we were trying to figure out how to finance the 106-unit build, the original intent of the advisory council was to have it be truly mixed income.
+For example, the original intent of the advisory council was to have it be truly mixed income.
 The general plan was to go from 150 project base Section 8 units to 400 to 450 total units and about a third of those units would be project-based Section 8, another third tax credit based, and then the remaining portion of units would be unrestricted or market rate units.
-We were having difficulty getting this financed in phase one so we had to go back to the residents and tell them that the only way we could have enough money to build phase one was if we converted the market rate tier to 80% AMI.
+We were having difficulty getting this financed in phase one, so we had to go back to the residents and tell them that the only way we could have enough money to build phase one was if we converted the market rate tier to 80% AMI.
 This was a highly technical issue, but we presented the advisory council with the options, and they chose to have it be 100% tax credit and we were able to honor the idea.

 There are going to be moments where you must spend extra time laying it out to residents what these technical situations imply and help them understand what that means for them.
 But when you take a step back from it all, ultimately, that extra time spent isn’t a hurdle when you realize that it’s all going towards outcomes that create a more vibrant and thriving community.